malaksherife/-/README.md

 searche student
 show studeunt
 enter your app
-that is featurs incolding in project after l learned pythoin l started choose major and flides
+that is featurs incolding in project after l learned pythoin 😉 l started choose major and flides😊